mgsx-dev/gdx-gltf/DOC.md

 TODO explain DiLightEx with intensity parameter...

+### Lights range

+Point lights and Spot lights range can be exported from blender (using custom distance option).
+This range can be used for light frustum culling Default libgdx lights doesn't have this information, you can cast loaded lights from your GLTF files by casting them to PointLightEx or SpotLightEx to retrieve the range field.

+### Displacement maps

+TODO implements Displacement map with/without tesslation shader..

 ## Animations

 Scene own a AnimationController to play animation on its modelInstance (regular libgdx animation player).